Rival rallies set up tense standoff in Venezuela

 "We are going to stage the biggest march in the history of Venezuela and our continent," he added.

+Guaido moved to expand his international support base by assuring Venezuela’s main creditor China -- a long-time ally of Venezuela’s socialist regime -- that he would honor bilateral agreements if successful in ousting Maduro.

 The rival marches will take place in different districts of a tense Venezuelan capital.
-Maduro’s supporters will concentrate in Plaza Bolivar in the heart of Caracas, 10 kilometers (six miles) from the EU offices.
+Maduro’s supporters will concentrate in Plaza Bolivar in the heart of Caracas, 10 kilometers from the EU offices.

 Clashes last week around the country left some 40 people dead, according to the United Nations.